newhuo-tech/trade-docs/source/index.html.md

  - The interface supports cross margin mode and isolated margin mode.

+ - The request parameter "contract_code" supports the contract code of futures, in that the format is BTC-USDT-210625; and supports contract type: BTC-USDT, BTC-USDT-CW, BTC-USDT-NW, BTC-USDT-CQ, BTC-USDT-NQ.

 ### To subscribe Kline data, clients have to connect WebSocket API server and send subscribe request with the format below：

 `{`